HugoPhibbs/where_in_the_world/README.md

 - I included all dependencies in the node_modules folder, this should save you from installing them yourself.
 - For the next steps, ensure that you are in the top level directory of this project.
 - Ensure that node and npm is installed before running (node is not installed on lab machines for some reason).

+### Setup
+- Ensure that you have npm installed and ready
 - To install necessary dependencies just to run the program, enter:
 ```shell
 npm install --production
 ```
+- You may encounter difficulties with character encodings, to remedy this, please ensure that your terminal is encoding in "UTF-8"

+### Actually running
-- Then to run the program, you have two options: You can either enter lines individually via command line, or specify an input file.
+- Now to run the program, you have two options: You can either enter lines individually via command line, or specify an input file.
 The input file should be a text file containing lines to be processed (one per line)
 - To run with input via command line interface:
 ```shell